Sarpendon/WindowsGSM.MythofEmpires/README.md

 🏷️ To be used with https://windowsgsm.com/

 > [!CAUTION]
-> I couldn't find a way to gracefully save and shut down the server so either set the Saveintervall to a lower time or set the restart time to a matching time after an auto save of the server!
+> I was unable to identify a method for a graceful server shutdown.
+Therefore, I recommend either reducing the save interval or synchronizing the restart time with the server’s auto-save schedule.

 # Basic Installation:
 1. Download  WindowsGSM from the Link above.